 Recognized by Who’s Who Legal: Canada 2017 in the area of Environmental Law

-John was selected by his peers to be included in the 2006 - 2020 Editions of The Best Lawyers in Canada in the specialties of Environmental Law and Natural Resources Law
+John is repeatedly selected by his peers to be included in the 2006 – 2022 Editions of The Best Lawyers in Canada in the specialties of Environmental Law and Natural Resources Law

 John is on the Judicial Issues Subcommittee of the Canadian Bar Association.